kimmodal/AI-Learning-Resources/README.md

 - Thomas Ptacek.
 [You Should Write an Agent](https://fly.io/blog/everyone-write-an-agent/). *fly.io blog*.
 Nov 2025.
   > shows the "magic" of agents
 - Grant Bourzikas.
 [Project Glasswing: What Mythos Showed Us](https://blog.cloudflare.com/cyber-frontier-models/). *The Cloudflare Blog*.
 May 2026.
-  > it's not a mistake to have it on this section instead of agent security.
+  > it's not a mistake to have it in this section instead of agent security.

 #### Optional: Mechanics of an Agent
 - Hugging Face.
 [Agent Course: Unit 1](https://huggingface.co/learn/agents-course/unit1/introduction).
 Feb 2025.